WEC-Sim/WEC-Sim/source/tutorials.rst

 File Structure Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-All files required for a WEC-Sim simulation must be contained within a case directory.
+All files required for a WEC-Sim simulation must be contained within a case directory, referred to as **$CASE**.
 This directory can be located anywhere on your computer.
 The table below list the WEC-Sim case directory structure and required files.

 ==================   ==========================  ====================
 **Information**      **File name**               **Directory**